LeeMorinUCF/ECP3004S21/demo_04_PP_Ch_04_Strings/README.md

 ## Exercises

+### Exercise 6

+What is printed by this code?

 ```python
 >>> first = 'John'
 >>> last = 'Doe'
 >>> print(last + ', ' + first)
 ```

+### Exercise 8

+Complete the examples in the docstring and then write the body of the following function.

 ```python
 def repeat(s: str, n: int) -> str: